w3c/wai-tutorials/source/forms/instructions.html.erb.md

 #### Using `aria-describedby`
 {:.ap}

-By using `aria-describedby` to reference the format of the field, this information is made available to the users on request.
-That is, it is not automatically displayed or read aloud.
-This makes sense if the user has been informed of the format before, or when there are lots of input fields with the same format, for example.
+Another apporach to associate additional instructions with a form field is to use `aria-describedby`.
+Information referenced by this attribute is made available to the users after the label and other information is announced.

 {::nomarkdown}
 <%= code_start %>